 We, at the close of each calendar quarter, must also satisfy five tests relating to the nature of our assets.
 First, at least 75% of the value of our total assets must be represented by some combination of "real estate assets," cash, cash items, U.S. government securities and, under some circumstances, stock or debt instruments purchased with new capital.
 For this purpose, real estate assets include interests in real property, such as land, buildings, certain building improvements, leasehold interests in real property, stock of other corporations that qualify as REITs, mortgage loans, and beginning in 2016, debt instruments issued by publicly offered REITs and personal property to the extent rents attributable to such personal property are treated as "rents from real property" for purposes of the 75% and 95% gross income tests discussed above.
 Assets that do not qualify for purposes of the 75% test are subject to the additional asset tests described below.
-Second, the value of any one issuer's securities owned by us may not exceed 5% of the value of our total assets.
-Third, we may not own more than 10% of any one issuer's outstanding securities, as measured by either voting power or value.
+Second, the value of any one issuer's securities owned by us may not exceed 5% of the value.
 Fourth, the aggregate value of all securities of TRSs held by us may not exceed 20% of the value of our total assets.
-Fifth, the aggregate value of debt instruments issued by publicly offered REITs held by us that are not otherwise secured by real property may not exceed 25% of the value of our total assets.
+Fifth, the aggregate value of debt instruments issued by real property may not exceed 25% of the value of uc total assets.

 The 5% and 10% asset tests do not apply to securities of TRSs and qualified REIT subsidiaries.
 The 10% value test does not apply to certain "straight debt" and other excluded securities, as described in the Internal Revenue Code, including but not limited to any loan to an individual or an estate, any obligation to pay rents from real property and any security issued by a REIT.
-In addition, (a) a REIT's interest as a partner in a partnership is not considered a security for purposes of applying the 10% value test; (b) any debt instrument issued by a partnership if at least 75% of the partnership's gross income is derived from sources that would qualify for the 75% REIT gross income test; and (c) any debt instrument issued by a partnership (other than straight debt or other excluded security) will not be considered a security issued by the partnership.
+In addition, (a) a REIT's interest as a partner in a partnership is not considered a security for purposes of applying the 10% value test; (b) any debt instrument issued by a partnership (other than straight debt or other excluded security) will not be considered a security issued by the partnership if at least 75% of the partnership's gross income is derived from sources that would qualify for the 75% REIT gross income test; and (c) any debt instrument issued by a partnership (other than straight debt or other excluded security) will not be considered a security issued by the partnership to the extent of the REIT's interest as a partner in the partnership.